cleanlab/examples/README.md

 For running older versions of cleanlab, look at the [Tagged Releases](https://github.com/cleanlab/examples/releases) of this repository to see the corresponding older versions of the example notebooks (e.g. the examples for cleanlab v2.0.0 are [here](https://github.com/cleanlab/examples/tree/v2.0.0)).

-See the `contrib` folder for examples from v1 of cleanlab which may be helpful for reproducing results from the [Confident Learning paper](https://arxiv.org/abs/1911.00068).
+See the `contrib` folder for examples from cleanlab versions prior to 2.0.0, which may be helpful for reproducing results from the [Confident Learning paper](https://arxiv.org/abs/1911.00068).

 ## License